Political relations and latest visits

-Franco-Danish political relations are old-standing, sustained and marked by confidence.
+Franco-Danish political relations are long-standing, sustained and marked by confidence.
 The two countries are mutually important partners, both as allies and as European Union Member States.
-In addition, their analyses converge on many international policy issues (peacekeeping, interest in preventive actions in Africa, primacy of international law, environment).
+In addition, our analyses converge on many international policy issues (peacekeeping, interest in preventive actions in Africa, primacy of international law, environment).

 Prime Minister Manuel Valls visited Copenhagen on 28 November 2014, where he met with Ms Thorning-Schmidt and the ministers of economy and climate.
 Ms Thorning-Schmidt, together with the Minister of Defence Nicolai Wammen and the Minister of Justice, Ms Mette Frederiksen, joined the republican march in Paris on 11 January 2015.
 The current Danish Prime Minister, Lars Løkke Rasmussen, visited Paris on 10 November 2016 where he was received by President Hollande, and made further visits on 7 June and 19 July 2017 where he was met by Emmanuel Macron.
 The Minister of Foreign Affairs, Jean-Marc Ayrault, visited Copenhagen on 9 December 2016 where he met his newly appointed counterpart, Anders Samuelsen.

 Queen Margrethe II also regularly makes private visits to France as Prince Consort Henrik is of French origin.
 Margrethe II met with the French President in November 2007 and with the Prime Ministers in October 2013 and November 2014.
 She also attended the 70th Anniversary Ceremonies of the Normandy Landings on 6 June 2014.

 For more information, visit the website of the French Embassy in Denmark.